NArredondo89/DGfrontend/README.md

 ### Hole Information Section
 The Hole information will display the in-depth data for that specific hole

--Hole Number
+- Hole Number
--Par Number
+- Par Number
--Feet Number
+- Feet Number
--Mando's - This will display mandatory information based on layout requirements.
+- Mando's - This will display mandatory information based on layout requirements.
--Out of Bounds - This will display out of bounds information based on layout requirements -View Video - This video button will show a flying view of the specific hole.
+- Out of Bounds - This will display out of bounds information based on layout requirements
+- View Video - This video button will show a flying view of the specific hole.
 This will either render on top of the picture section or pull up a modal that will show a video.
--Forehand Route Video- This video button will show Forehand throw which is a palms up throw -Backhand Route Video - This video button will show Backhand throw which is a palms down throw
+- Forehand Route Video- This video button will show Forehand throw which is a palms up throw
+- Backhand Route Video - This video button will show Backhand throw which is a palms down throw

 # Admin Dashboard
 The admin dashboard will be the place where all information will be created, edited, updated or deleted.

--Sidebar - This will have the various components Listed Below -Park Information - Edit / Update
+- Sidebar - This will have the various components Listed Below
+- Park Information - Edit / Update
--Layout Information - Create / Edit / Update / Archive
+- Layout Information - Create / Edit / Update / Archive
--Event/ Announcement  Create / Edit / Update / Archive
+- Event/ Announcement  Create / Edit / Update / Archive
--Handicap - This section is to help Admin's automate handicap rounds.
+- Handicap - This section is to help Admin's automate handicap rounds.
 This will take into consideration the first two establishing rounds.

 A player must play 6 tournaments in total before their handicap score is updated.
 Once they have played 6 tournaments the lowest score is dropped  and the remaining scores are used as a sum for their handicap score.
 This handicap score will be utilized with their raw scores to create the winners of the tournament.

 ## **Park Information - Create, Update, Delete**
--Course Name
+- Course Name
--Course Condition
+- Course Condition
--Park location
+- Park location
--Holes
--Services
--Established
--Property
--Tee's
--Availability
--Targets
+- Holes
+- Services
+- Established
+- Property
+- Tee's
+- Availability
+- Targets

 ## **Layout Information - Create / Edit / Update / Archive**
--Layout title
+- Layout title
--Total Par
+- Total Par
--Total Holes
+- Total Holes
--Total Feet
+- Total Feet

 *All Hole Details - with included details such as specific hole number, Par and Feet.

 ## **Event/ Announcement  Create / Edit / Update / Archive**
--Event Title
+- Event Title
--Contact
+- Contact
--Day of the Week
+- Day of the Week
--Start Format
+- Start Format
--Start Time
+- Start Time
--Play Format
+- Play Format
--Members
--Admins
+- Members
+- Admins
--Handicap - Create, Edit, Archive - 2 Options
+- Handicap - Create, Edit, Archive - 2 Options

 Create Fake API with Sample Data or
 Scrape The U-Disc Website and utilize their data.

 # Technologies
--Yarn
--Node.js
--Express
--MongoDB
--React.js
--Google-Maps-React
+- Yarn
+- Node.js
+- Express
+- MongoDB
+- React.js
+- Google-Maps-React

 **WireFrames**